 Join us for a weekly gathering to explore a contemplative approach to our spiritual life.
 Together we learn about, and practice, various approaches to accessing our inner world, with an eye to “doing the inner work of outer work” — seeing the relationship between reflective contemplation and action in the world.
 Calls are led by First Church friend Duncan Holloman, a psychotherapist, with an extensive background in both Buddhist and Christian contemplative practice.

-Join Ginny Harlan, Martha Cook, and Dan Smith for a monthly support group where we offer each other companionship and spiritual resources for encountering the end of life.
-In this current season of regathering, let’s again wrestle with the big questions together as we let God’s presence and this community hold us.
-Let’s learn together how we can find dignity, courage, grace, hope, peace, and wisdom in the ending phase of our lives.
-In 2023-2024, we are using Joan Chittister’s book The Gift of Years as a starting point to conversation and reflection, along with a few practical resources for end-of-life planning.
-New folks are welcome to join.
+Join Ginny Harlan, Martha Cook, and Dan Smith for a monthly support group where we offer each other companionship and spiritual resources as we grow into our elderhood.
+In this special season of our lives, let’s explore together some of those Big Questions as we let God’s presence and this community hold us.
+We can become elders together as we seek dignity, courage, grace, hope, peace, and wisdom in the ending phase of our lives.
+In 2023-2024, we are using Joan Chittister’s book The Gift of Years as a starting point to conversation and reflection, along with a few practical resources for a end-of-life planning.
+We welcome you – grey hair, wrinkles, and all!

 Twice a year, during Advent and Lent, we choose a theme to accompany us through the season, exploring it during our formation programs and worship services.
 Recent Lenten themes have included “Making a Way Out of No Way,” “The Truth That Sets Us Free” and “Finding Courage in Community.”
 Advent and Lent are seasons in our life together that provide opportunities for deeper connection with each other and with God through these adult study programs.